Top Tips for Holiday Safety

 7) If you plan on riding an off-road vehicle or ATV, remember that children under 16 should not be driving one for any reason.
 All drivers over 16 should take a safety course and wear a helmet whenever riding on an ATV.

-8) If you will be riding your bike over the holidays, make sure you wear your helmet and obey all traffic laws.
-Parents should model the helmet-wearing behavior they want to see in their children – a key to keeping everyone safe.
+8) If you will be bike or scooter riding over the holidays, make sure you wear your helmet and obey all traffic laws.
+Even if you are over 15 years of age, modeling the behavior you want to see in your kids is key to keeping everyone safe.

 9) Buckle up – even when you’re in in the backseat or just going a short distance.
 Unbuckled passengers can become projectiles in a crash.